The Gryphon: Leeds Metropolitan University Students Union's dissociation

 In December 2005, Leeds Metropolitan University Students Union (LMUSU) members chose via ballot to dissociate from the paper.
 In the past, this had been a joint venture between the two universities, but after continued complaints of a Leeds University centred perspective, a referendum was called to decide whether LMUSU should retain its link with the paper and continue paying a small proportion toward the paper's expenses.
 Members voted to dissolve the link, and henceforth the paper is a solely Leeds University Union maintained enterprise.

 iPad app

 In 2012 the Leeds Student newspaper became the first student newspaper in the UK to launch an iPad edition.
 The app was built by the paper's 2011/12 Editor Elizabeth Edmonds and 2011/12 Digital Editor Jack Dearlove using QuarkXpress 9's app building tools.
-The app delivers a digitally remastered version of highlights from each week’s paper through Apple's Newsstand.
+The app delivers a digitally remastered version of highlights from each week's paper through Apple's Newsstand.

 Name change

-In 2014 Leeds Student was renamed as The Gryphon under elected editor Jasmine Andersson.
-The Gryphon returned to the original name of the paper when it was founded in 1897.
+In 2014 Leeds Student was renamed back to The Gryphon under elected editor Jasmine Andersson.